Iceland in April: Spring Arrives, Crowds Have Not

 April is perfect if:

-- Long daylight hours are important to you (up to 16.5 hours by month’s end)
+• Long daylight hours matter to you (up to 16.5 hours by month's end)

 April might not be ideal if:

-- Peak puffin viewing is a priority (June/July is better)
+• Peak puffin viewing is a priority (June and July are better)

 Sample 5-Day April Itinerary

-Day 2: Golden Circle day trip.
-Thingvellir, Geysir, Gullfoss.
+Day 2: Golden Circle day trip. Þingvellir, Geysir, Gullfoss.
 Stop at the Secret Lagoon on the way back if time allows.

-For a more detailed road trip plan with exact timing and restaurant recommendations, the Iceland Blueprint covers two complete itineraries including a 7-day south coast route and a 10-day Ring Road circuit.
+For a more detailed road trip plan with exact timing and restaurant recommendations, my Iceland Blueprint covers two complete itineraries including a 7-day south coast route and a 10-day Ring Road circuit.